 - Near net shape casting processes – Squeeze, Investment, Centrifugal, Semisolid and low pressure of Al and Mg alloys and their composites,

 - Low pressure cast of Mg alloys and their components

 - Recycling of Al alloys and their composites

 - Consultancy and Testing Services.

-The LMAC section supports extramural research programmes through Ph.D.
-Researh programmes, M.Sc.
+This group collaborates actively with R&D Institutes like DRDO, ISRO (LPSC and VSSC) and gets externally funded projects from funding agencies like ARDB, DST, DBT, ICMR etc. This group also supports extramural research programmes through Ph.D.
+Research programmes, M.Sc.
 (Engg.) by research, M.E., M.Tech and M.Sc.
 Projects in the interdisciplinary areas of Materials Science and Engineering, Metallurgy, Chemistry, Physics, Mechanical Engineering, Manufacturing Engineering, Production Engineering and Polymer and Rubber Technology.